 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Newmont Corporation reported total greenhouse gas emissions of approximately 2,540,000,000 kg CO2e globally.
-This includes 1,540,000,000 kg CO2e from Scope 1 emissions and 1,340,000,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 GHG emissions by 32% by 2030, using 2018 as the base year.
-Additionally, Newmont plans to cut its absolute Scope 3 emissions by 30% by 2030, with a 2019 base year.
-Newmont's emissions reduction targets align with the Science Based Targets initiative (SBTi), which classifies these goals as consistent with limiting global warming to well below 2°C. The company also commits to reducing its Scope 1 and 2 emissions by 32% per Gold Equivalent Ounce (GEO) within the same timeframe.
-These initiatives reflect Newmont's dedication to sustainability and responsible mining practices, positioning it as a leader in the mining sector's response to climate change.
+In 2023, Newmont Corporation reported total greenhouse gas emissions of approximately 2,874,000,000 kg CO2e.
+This figure includes 1,540,000,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 1,334,000,000 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity, steam, heating, and cooling consumed by the company.
+Notably, Newmont has set ambitious targets to reduce its carbon footprint, committing to a 32% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2018 baseline.
+Additionally, the company aims to reduce its Scope 3 emissions by 30% by 2030 from a 2019 baseline.
+Newmont's commitment to sustainability is further underscored by its alignment with the Science Based Targets initiative (SBTi), which classifies its targets as consistent with limiting global warming to well below 2°C. The company also aims to achieve a 32% reduction in Scope 1 and 2 emissions per Gold Equivalent Ounce (GEO) within the same timeframe.
+These initiatives reflect Newmont's proactive approach to addressing climate change and its dedication to reducing its environmental impact in the mining sector.

 Access structured emissions data, company-specific emission factors, and source documents